julietshen/mjolnir-hma-test/README.md

 ## HMA Plugin for CSAM Detection

-This fork includes an enterprise-ready **HMA (Hasher-Matcher-Actioner) Plugin** for detecting Child Sexual Abuse Material (CSAM) in Matrix media content through hash-based matching.
+This fork includes an enterprise-ready **HMA (Hasher-Matcher-Actioner) Plugin** for detecting illegal content like CSAM in Matrix media content through hash-based matching.

 ### Features